 In short… YES!
 Sleeping Bear Dunes has 13 mainland trails open for hiking in the spring, summer, and fall.
-Most of these trails are also open in winter for cross-country skiing.
+Most of these trails are still open in winter but for cross-country skiing.

-I’m about to tell you all about each one, so you can make the best decisions regarding which hikes to do based on your abilities and what you want to experience on your hike.
+I’m about to tell you all about each one so you can make the best decisions regarding which hikes to do based on your abilities and what you want to experience on your hike.
+All of the national lakeshores in the US have great hiking trails, but these ones have especially stunning views.

-The hiking trails in Sleeping Bear Dunes are really well maintained and clear, from what we’ve found.
-Navigation on the trails should be relatively easy.
+From what we’ve found, the hiking trails in Sleeping Bear Dunes are well-maintained and clear, so navigation should be relatively easy.

-The caveat to this: exercise caution when hiking out on the dunes.
+The caveat is to exercise caution when hiking out on the dunes.
 It can be easy to get disoriented on the vast expanses of sand.
-The routes are labeled with blue topped wooden posts, so always be sure to keep the next one in sight.
+The routes are labeled with blue-topped wooden posts, so always be sure to keep the next one in sight.

 Where to Find Sleeping Bear Dunes Trail Maps

-The one thing you should know about the free map is that not all of the small side roads, especially dirt roads, are included on the map.
-We still found it to be enough to find everything we wanted to see in Sleeping Bear Dunes.
+The one thing you should know about the free map is that not all of the small side roads, especially dirt roads, are included.
+However, we still found it enough to see everything we wanted to see in Sleeping Bear Dunes.

 Sleeping Bear Dunes Hiking Trails At A Glance